 There are times in life when what we want seems to be out of our reach and gaining control appears to be impossible.
 Going through life is similar to swimming.
-If you are in the water, and you aren’t moving forward, then you are usually sinking.
+If you are in the water, and you are not moving forward, then you are usually sinking.
 You can tread water, but you’re still not going anywhere, and if you don’t take steps to swim forward you may end up drowning.
 Being in a rut is similar to treading water.
 Choosing not to do anything is really choosing to do nothing.

 You can get stuck in a rut for many reasons.
 Sometimes life can throw too much at you, leaving you unprepared to deal with everything that’s going on in your life.
 Other times you may simply be unsure of where you want go next in life.
 One thing is for sure; you can’t stay still.
 Life continues to change whether you want it to or not.
 The way to successfully have the life you desire is to create a game plan and follow through with it.

-Everyone gets stuck in a rut once in a while; you are human after all.
+Everyone gets stuck in life once in a while; you are human after all.
 Even the most successful people have been through times when they got stuck and were feeling lost in life.
 You are not alone.
 The good thing about getting stuck in a rut is that it is only temporary.
 Although you may feel like it will last forever when you’re in the rut and looking for a way out, once you find an effective and realistic plan, you’ll be on the move in no time.

 Ruts are all caused by one common thing — fear.
 Fear is something you’re born with for a reason.
 Our species has survived because we have the evolutionary tool of fear.
 The very thing that keeps you alive may be the one thing that keeps you emotionally stuck.
 Although it is meant to help you navigate safely through life, it can be one of the most inhibiting forces if it is given too much power.